€57,48 €47,50 excl. VAT

 Clinical features

-Affected dogs present around 4 months of age with stunted growth, splayed limbs, crooked/bowing leg bones, progressive muscle weakness and noisy breathing.
+Affected dogs present stunted growth around 4 months of age, splayed limbs, crooked/bowing leg bones, progressive muscle weakness and noisy breathing.
 The disease is progressive, and euthanasia may be necessary due to poor quality of life.

 Additional information